Avalanche: Weather

 Any wind stronger than a light breeze can contribute to a rapid accumulation of snow on sheltered slopes downwind.
 Wind slabs form quickly and, if present, weaker snow below the slab may not have time to adjust to the new load.
 Even on a clear day, wind can quickly load a slope with snow by blowing snow from one place to another.
 Top-loading occurs when wind deposits snow from the top of a slope; cross-loading occurs when wind deposits snow parallel to the slope.
 When a wind blows over the top of a mountain, the leeward, or downwind, side of the mountain experiences top-loading, from the top to the bottom of that lee slope.
 When the wind blows across a ridge that leads up the mountain, the leeward side of the ridge is subject to cross-loading.
 Cross-loaded wind-slabs are usually difficult to identify visually.

 Snowstorms and rainstorms are important contributors to avalanche danger.
 Heavy snowfall will cause instability in the existing snowpack, both because of the additional weight and because the new snow has insufficient time to bond to underlying snow layers.
 Rain has a similar effect.
-In the short-term, rain causes instability because, like a heavy snowfall, it imposes an additional load on the snowpack; and, once rainwater seeps down through the snow, it acts as a lubricant, reducing the natural friction between snow layers that holds the snowpack together.
+In the short term, rain causes instability because, like a heavy snowfall, it imposes an additional load on the snowpack and once rainwater seeps down through the snow, acts as a lubricant, reducing the natural friction between snow layers that holds the snowpack together.
 Most avalanches happen during or soon after a storm.

 Daytime exposure to sunlight will rapidly destabilize the upper layers of the snowpack if the sunlight is strong enough to melt the snow, thereby reducing its hardness.
 During clear nights, the snowpack can re-freeze when ambient air temperatures fall below freezing, through the process of long-wave radiative cooling, or both.
 Radiative heat loss occurs when the night air is significantly cooler than the snowpack, and the heat stored in the snow is re-radiated into the atmosphere.